DINOTICK/Universal-Bot/README.md

 # Universal-Bot
-The all-new, open source, Discord bot.
+The all-new open source Discord bot.

 # Purpose
 This was originally a project for a friend, but I have much larger plans for it.
 This all-purpose discord bot's features include: Moderation, and entertainment.